 var arrayName: array[1..x, 1..y] of element-type;

 Where element-type can be any valid Pascal data type and arrayName will be a valid Pascal identifier.
-A two dimensional array can be visualized as a table which will have x number of rows and y number of columns.
-A 2-dimentional array that contains three rows and four columns can be shown as below:
+A two-dimensional array can be visualized as a table, which will have x number of rows and y number of columns.
+A 2-dimensional array that contains three rows and four columns can be shown as below:

 Thus, every element in array a is identified by an element name of the form a[ i ][ j ], where a is the name of the array, and i and j are the subscripts that uniquely identify each element in a.